SchwarzIT/spectral-intellij-plugin/README.md

 2. Run ./gradlew buildPlugin
 3. Install the generated archive under build/distributions/spectral-intellij-plugin*.zip in your IDE ( See [Install plugin from disk](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk))

+## Debugging

+To debug the plugin you can open the IDE logs under Help -> Show log in Finder/Explorer.
+There you will find the logfile of your IDE containing detailed information about what the plugin is doing under the category "Spectral".

+If you need even more information, you can enable debug logging in your IDE by going to Help -> Diagnostic Tools -> Debug Log Settings.
+Just add a line containing "Spectral" in there and you will receive even more detailed information in the before mentioned logfile.